fbarez/neuroplasticity/README.md

-# Automated Identification of Potential Feature Neurons
+# Repository for Automated Identification of Potential Feature Neurons

 > Tool to automatically identify potential feature neurons in language models for further investigation.